Case Studies: Prescott Wallingford

 “The Wallingford area has been a very attractive neighborhood for years,” said Jason Kelly of City of Seattle.
 “Stone Way—has redeveloped into neighborhood commercial buildings with walkable storefronts and apartments above- with Prescott Wallingford one of the first new buildings on the block.”

 The Benaroya Company provided high loan-to-cost acquisition and construction financing that enabled the owner to develop the property without the need to find an equity partner.
-Because we control the deployment of our capital, we deliver on our financing commitments with no unhappy surprises.
+We control the deployment of our capital and reliably deliver on our financing commitments.

-We needed to fast-track the financing request in order for Pollard to close on the property and get the project started quickly to ensure entitlements weren’t jeopardized.
+We needed to fast-track the financing request in order for Pollard to close on the property and get the project started quickly to ensure the agreement to acquire the property and the entitlements weren't jeopardized.

 In 2012 Prescott Wallingford, a Class A multifamily project, replaced an empty Safeway store with 154 residential units and ground level retail, live-work units, a gym and below-grade parking for 184 cars along the vibrant corridor of Stone Way North.
 Many units offer views of Lake Union and the downtown Seattle skyline.
 Conscious of its extra-long façade along Stone Way and the single-family residences to the east, the building design breaks the overall mass of the building to reduce impact and provide aesthetic interest.
 Three months after opening, Pollard successfully sold the 154-unit Prescott to TIAA-CREF.